Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIII. Logon-Logoff Scripts-Config/README.md

 ---

-## 2. 👨‍💻 Configuring the Logon/Logoff Script in Group Policy
+## 👨‍💻 2.
+Configuring the Logon/Logoff Script in Group Policy

-Once the scripts are created, they can be assigned through Group Policy, allowing them to be applied to users in specific OUs or security groups.
+Having created the necessary scripts, I assigned them by configuring the "Logon" and "Logoff" sections within the User Configuration of the Logon-Logoff Scripts Policy.
+By linking this GPO to the "Employees" OU, I ensured the scripts are deployed to the entire targeted user base.

 📸 **Configuring the Logon Script in Group Policy**